linagora/openpaas-esn/doc/REST_user.md

 **Request Headers:**

 - Accept: application/json
+- If-Modified-Since: Date

 **Response Headers:**

 - Content-Length: Document size
 - Content-Type: application/json
+- Last-Modified: Date

 **Status Codes:**

 - 200 Ok.
 With the stream of the avatar
 - 304 Not modified.
 The avatar has not been changed since the last GET
-- 400 Bad request.
-The current request is missing mandatory parameters
 - 401 Unauthorized.
 The current request does not contains any valid data to be used for authentication
 - 404 Not found.
-- 500 Internal server error: there was a problem, either storing the file, manipulating the image, or updating the user properties.
+- 500 Internal server error: there was a problem with recovering the file.

 **Request:**